 Over time, this disease results in progressive muscle weakness and can lead to problems such as:

 - and issues contracting or relaxing certain muscle groups.

-In circumstances where muscle damage is severe, muscle cells can die and release their contents into the bloodstream.
+In severe muscle damage, muscle cells can die and release their contents into the bloodstream.

 This can lead to serious diseases such as kidney failure, where the kidneys are unable to function properly and filter out waste.
 In rare cases, this can lead to death if not properly treated.

-Common symptoms of rhabdomyolysis include muscle pain in the lower back, thighs, or shoulders, muscle weakness in their limbs, and dark red or brown urine, as well as less frequent urination.
+Common symptoms of rhabdomyolysis include muscle pain in the lower back, thighs, or shoulders, muscle weakness in the limbs, dark red or brown urine, and less frequent urination.